Dates: June 16th to July 27th 2019

 Training / Experience: No experience necessary

 Bamburgh Research Project has been excavating at Bamburgh Castle, Northumberland, UK since 1996.
-The castle is one of the most stunning locations in the UK, with an extensive archaeological legacy.
 In its heyday Bamburgh was the principal Palace-fortress of the early medieval Kings of Northumbria a role for which it has become increasingly famous in recent years through Bernard Cornwell’s Uhtred books and TV series.